feature-image

 Momentum?
 Meet Game 7: Max Scherzer vs. Shohei Ohtani showdown

-If momentum really is the next day’s starting pitcher, then Game 7 of this World Series has all the electricity that it needs.
 For the Toronto Blue Jays, it is Max Scherzer who will start.
-The 39-year-old is making his second career World Series Game 7 start.
-The first was when he led the nationals way back in 2019.
-Scherzer, just like his eyes, is intimidating, a veteran presence, and given this might be his final big stage act, might give it his everything.
-The man treats the mound like it’s a battlefield.
+The 41-year-old is making his second career World Series Game 7 start after 2019 as a National (against the Astros).
+Mad Max, just like his eyes, is intimidating, a veteran presence, and given this might be his final big stage act, might give it his everything.
 He went 5-5 with a 5.19 ERA in 17 starts this season.
-Then he didn’t pitch for a period of time between March and June because of his thumb injury.
+Then he didn’t pitch between March 29 and June 25 because of his thumb inflammation.

 Now it is important to remember this is Scherzer’s fourth WS start, and he is the first pitcher to do it all with different teams.
 Culminating those four starts, he has a 1-0 record and a 3.26 ERA.

-And across the diamond for the Dodgers is none other than Shohei Ohtani.
-While he has not been officially named the starter, given Tyler Glasnow’s late appearance in game 6 and the severity of the game, Ohtani might step onto the mound.
+While he has not been officially named the starter, given Tyler Glasnow’s late appearance in Game 6 and the severity of the game, Ohtani might step onto the mound.
 Roberts did mention Ohtani is “definitely part of the pitching plan,” whether for two innings or four.
-He had pitched in Game 4 and will have three days of rest, but that has never stopped him.
+He had pitched in Game 4 and had three days of rest.
 And if you ask Mookie Betts, there is no better script than this.

-“I feel like the way Shohei’s life is set up is just destiny, you know?.
+“I feel like the way Shohei’s life is set up is just destiny, you know?
 Like, every time … the perfect situation comes up, and he succeeds.
 And so tomorrow, Game 7, I mean, how could you draw it up any different, you know?
 So, I feel like this is the perfect moment for him.
 He was made for this moment, and I’m glad he’s on our team, and we don’t have to go against him.”

 Right now, everyone is available because every arm, every inning, and every pitch can decide history.